Who is God?

 5. God is true.

 Truth is different from fact in the sense that facts can change.
-Many “facts” have been disproven—the earth is flat, heavier objects fall faster that light ones, etc. Since God is just or right, He is truth since truth is right.
+Many facts have been disproved: the earth is flat, heavier objects fall faster that light ones, etc. Since God is just or right, He is truth since truth is right.
 He is consistent with Himself.

 6. God is free.